GripQA/grip-attendance/README.md

 * Upper/Lower case is important

+* Changes made to a section will only apply to processing of that section's corresponding data file

 * Don't use quotes unless absolutely necessary to support trailing blanks in field names (I don't know why some systems generate field names with trailing blanks, but they do).
 Spaces between words are fine,